dojo/docs/dijit/form/VerticalRule.rst

 .. _dijit/form/VerticalRule:

 =======================
-dijit.form.VerticalRule
+dijit/form/VerticalRule
 =======================

 .. contents ::
     :depth: 3

-This widget is used primarily for creating Hash marks for the :ref:`dijit.form.VerticalSlider <dijit/form/Slider>` widget.
+This widget is used primarily for creating Hash marks for the :ref:`dijit/form/VerticalSlider <dijit/form/VerticalSlider>` widget.
 The rule is currently displayed to the right of the slider, if present.
 The number of hash marks to be displayed is to be specified through the 'count' attribute.

-For examples of using this widget along with the VerticalSlider refer :ref:`dijit.form.VerticalSlider <dijit/form/Slider>` .
+For examples of using this widget along with the VerticalSlider refer :ref:`dijit/form/VerticalSlider <dijit/form/VerticalSlider>` .

 Examples
 ========